Frequently asked questions about studying in Canada.

 - The visa officer does not believe the applicant has the means to support themselves while studying in Canada.

 There is an important exemption to this regulation: if you are enrolled in an English as a Second Language (ESL) or French as a Second Language (FSL) program, you are not authorized to work with your study permit.

 If you transfer to a school in Quebec, you will need to apply for a CAQ and, if necessary, a new study permit.

 Primary students who are entering high school, as well as high school students who will move on to post-secondary education, must apply to modify their study permit.
-Students who are changing schools must inform CIC of their school changes.
+Students who are changing schools must inform IRCC of their school changes.